 Description of the modular cylindrically-conical fermentors

-CCTM modular cylindrical-conical tank consists of two main parts : The pressure vessel – basic tank (BT) and the accessories (MTA).
-Assembling tanks to many desired configurations is possible due to the big number of combinations of expansion accessory that is combined and mounted on the basic tank.
-It is thus possible to equip the modular tank optimal configuration for the desired part of the beverage production process.
+The CCTM modular cylindrically-conical fermentation tank consists of two main parts : The pressure vessel – basic tank (BT) and the optional accessories (MTA).
+Assembling of the tanks to desired configurations is possible due to the big number combinations of expansion accessory that can be combined and mounted on the basic tank.
+It is thus possible to choose an optimal configuration for the desired part of the alcoholic beverage production process.

 - Non-pressure tank – maximum achievable overpressure 0.5 bar – suitable only for the main fermentation process (beer, cider, wine) and for production of low-pressure beverages (must, wine)

 Depending on the quality and surface finishing: